NajmeHabibi/NER-with-tensorflow/lstm_ner/Readme.md

 * Our custom model `lstm_ner.LSTM` for named entity recognition is designed using `tensorflow.keras`,
 * Trained and evaluated on CONLL (Sang and Meulder, 2003) dataset,
-* Model and Tokenizer of which are saved under `saved` folder after training for further evaluation on crawled news dataset (done in parent directory)
+* Model and Tokenizer of which are saved under `saved` folder after training for further evaluation on crawled news dataset (will be used in `..ners.LstmBERT`)
 * Model achieved accuracy of %98.58 on train and %97.42 on test datasets

 ### Run: